loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 It is important for every stack closure ($~A$) to identify a single unique stack that it can execute on.
 The stack selection phase selects a single unique stack for every closure if at least one stack exists, ensuring that every closure has _at most_ one stack prepared.
-The reason we cannot guarantee that there is _exactly one_ stack prepared is because stacks have not been made explicit yet.
+The reason we can not guarantee that there is _exactly one_ stack prepared is because stacks have not been made explicit yet.
 In @PointerClosureConversion we will show the necessary transformations to make stacks explicit, and how to introduce new stacks.